Semiparametric Bayesian Estimation of Dynamic Discrete Choice Models: Approximation Results and Asymptotics

 \end{lemma}

 The result in Lemma \ref{lm:exact_match_ccps} holds not only for mixtures of Gumbels but more generally for location-scale mixtures of distributions with finite first moments, which is evident from the proof presented in Appendix \ref{sec:proofs}.
-Lemma \ref{lm:exact_match_ccps} can be used to weaken the smoothness assumptions on $F_0$ in the posterior consistency results of Theorem \ref{th:post_cons} (the approximation results in Lemma \ref{lm:approx_by_mgumbles} can be replaced by exact CCPs matching in Lemma \ref{lm:exact_match_ccps}).
+Lemma \ref{lm:exact_match_ccps} can be used to relax the smoothness assumptions on $F_0$ in the posterior consistency results of Theorem \ref{th:post_cons}.
+Specifically, conditions (v) in Theorem \ref{th:post_cons} can be replaced by conditions (iii) in Lemma \ref{lm:exact_match_ccps}; in the proof, the approximation results in Lemma \ref{lm:approx_by_mgumbles} can be replaced by the exact CCPs matching results in Lemma \ref{lm:exact_match_ccps}.
 Nevertheless, the approximation results in Lemma \ref{lm:approx_by_mgumbles} have independent value.
-First, they hold for infinite $X$.
+First, they hold for infinite and continuous $X$.
 Furthermore, they imply that the prior on the distribution of shocks is flexible in a sense that it puts positive probability on any metric $\rho$ neighborhood in a large nonparametric class of distributions, which suggests that the conditional prior for the distribution of shocks and parameters given CCPs, $\Pi(\theta, F | P)$, is also flexible as discussed at the end of Section \ref{sec:post_cons}.
+Finally, while asymptotically the number of mixture components is bounded for the exact matching in Lemma \ref{lm:exact_match_ccps} and has to increase to infinity for the approximation results in Lemma \ref{lm:approx_by_mgumbles}, in practice, a small number of mixture components delivers sufficiently good approximations and the exact matching requires a very large number of mixture components ($m=182$ for Rust's bus engine replacement model).